Iduronidase

 It is a glycoprotein enzyme found in the lysosomes of cells.
 It is involved in the degeneration of glycosaminoglycans such as dermatan sulfate and heparan sulfate.
-The enzyme acts by hydrolyzing the terminal alpha-L-iduronic acid residues of these molecules, degrading them.
-The protein is reported as having a mass of approximately 83 kilodaltons.
+The enzyme acts by hydrolyzing the terminal α-L-iduronic acid residues of these molecules, degrading them.
+The protein is reported as having a mass of approximately 83 kDa.

 Pathology

 A deficiency in the IDUA protein is associated with mucopolysaccharidoses (MPS).
 MPS, a type of lysosomal storage disease, is typed I through VII.
 Type I is known as Hurler syndrome and type I,S is known as Scheie syndrome, which has a milder prognosis compared to Hurler's.
 In this syndrome, glycosaminoglycans accumulate in the lysosomes and cause substantial disease in many different tissues of the body.
 IDUA mutations result in the MPS 1 phenotype, which is inherited in an autosomal recessive fashion.

-The defective alpha-L-iduronidase results in an accumulation of heparan and dermatan sulfate within phagocytes, endothelium, smooth muscle cells, neurons, and fibroblasts.
+The defective α-L-iduronidase results in an accumulation of heparan and dermatan sulfate within phagocytes, endothelium, smooth muscle cells, neurons, and fibroblasts.
 Under electron microscopy these structures present as laminated structures called Zebra bodies.

 Prenatal diagnosis of this enzyme deficiency is possible.

 Aldurazyme

 General

-Aldurazyme is the name of the commercialized variant of the enzyme iduronidase, which hydrolyzes the alpha-L-iduronic acid residues of dermatan sulfate and heparin sulfate.
+Aldurazyme is the name of the commercialized variant of the enzyme iduronidase, which hydrolyzes the α-L-iduronic acid residues of dermatan sulfate and heparin sulfate.
 Produced in Chinese hamster ovaries by recombinant DNA technology, Aldurazyme is manufactured by BioMarin Pharmaceutical Inc. and distributed by Genzyme Corporation (a subsidiary of Sanofi).
 Aldurazyme is administered as a slow intravenous infusion.
 The recombinant enzyme is 628 amino acids in length with 6 N-linked oligosaccharide modification sites and two oligosaccharide chains terminating in mannose sugars.

-Medical use
+Medical uses

 Aldurazyme is indicated in the US for people with Hurler and Hurler-Scheie forms of Mucopolysaccharidosis I (MPS I) and for people with the Scheie form who have moderate to severe symptoms.

-Aldurazyme is indicated in the EU for long-term enzyme replacement therapy in patients with a confirmed diagnosis of mucopolysaccharidosis I (MPS I; alpha-L-iduronidase deficiency) to treat the nonneurological manifestations of the disease.
+Aldurazyme is indicated in the EU for long-term enzyme replacement therapy in patients with a confirmed diagnosis of mucopolysaccharidosis I (MPS I; α-L-iduronidase deficiency) to treat the nonneurological manifestations of the disease.

 Aldurazyme was approved for medical use in the United States and in the European Union in 2003.